OrchardCMS/OrchardDoc/Documentation/Contributing-patches.markdown

   - Using Git Extensions
   - Using Git on the command line

-If you are just starting out with Git then you should use GitHub Desktop to make this process simple for yourself.
+If you're just starting out with Git then you should use GitHub Desktop to make this process simple for yourself.

 Once this is done, your changes are on GitHub, but not yet in the project's official repository.
 To get it there, you'll need to ask us to pull the changes in.
 In order to do that, send us a pull request.